 The 36 inch Aura Gravity Ventilator is 36 inches in diameter and has an 8 inch tall collar.
 The model number is AV-36-C8 and has 1,017 inches of Net Free Area (NFA).
 All 36 inch gravity ventilators come with a standard 46″ x 46″ square flange flashing.

-36 inch diameter roof vents are commercial size, therefore, should be in commercial settings.
+36 inch diameter roof vents are industrial size, therefore, should be in industrial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.

 Aura Gravity Ventilators rely on the Venturi Effect which occurs when the wind blows against the outer louvers.
 It creates a spinning upward draft through the vent allowing air to dynamically flow out of the vent.
 Even the smallest breeze can create exhaust ventilation to draw out air from the vent.